South Shields (rugby league)

 South Shields was a semi-professional rugby league club.
-The club was based in South Shields in Tyne and Wear at the mouth of the River Tyne, England.
+The club was based in South Shields then in County Durham at the mouth of the River Tyne, England.

 The club played semi-professional rugby league for a total of two seasons, 1902–03 and 1903–04, joining direct from foundation.
 They were voted out of the league at the end of season 1903–04.

 History

 Early Days

 There had already been rugby league teams based on Tyneside just after the rugby schism that resulted in the formation of rugby league, Wallsend RFC, but they had not had great success.

 South Shields were founded in 1902.
 They had not played in any league when elected to the Rugby Football League 2nd Division for the 1902–03 season.

 Northern Union

 At the end of the 1901–02 season, the County Leagues elected 18 teams to join the new Division 2 (7 from Lancashire and 10 from Yorkshire and new member South Shields) with the existing second competition scrapped.

 In their first season of 1902–03 South Shields finished a lowly 14th out of 18 clubs.

 In their second and last season, 1903–04, they again had a poor season and finished 15th out of 17 clubs.

 Although there is virtually no evidence, it is suspected that South Shields Rugby League Club had failed to attract any reasonable attendances or generate sufficient income, due probably to apathy on behalf of the population.
 The same apathy had resulted in the same two problems affecting the several Association football clubs who had gone both before and after them, and all of which had gone into liquidation, administration or bankruptcy.
 South Shields Rugby Club were voted out of the league at the end of season 1903–04.